Boreal forest of Canada: Natural regeneration

 The particular mixture of tree species depends upon factors including soil moisture, soil depth, and organic content.
 Upland forests can be closely mixed with forested peatlands.
 The resulting conifer forests are produced by and dependent upon recurring disturbance from storms, fires, floods and insect outbreaks.
 Owing to the accumulated peat in the soil, and the predominance of coniferous trees, lightning-caused fire has always been a natural part of this forest.
 It is one of many ecosystems that depend upon such recurring natural disturbance.
 For example, fire dependent species like lodgepole and jack pine have resin sealed cones.
 In a fire, the resin melts and the cones open, allowing seeds to scatter so that a new pine forest begins (see also fire ecology).
 It has been estimated that prior to European settlement, this renewal process occurred on average every 75 to 100 years, creating even-aged stands of forest.
 Fire continues to cause natural forest disturbance, but fire suppression and clear-cutting has interrupted these natural cycles, leading to significant changes in species composition.

-Boreal vegetation never attains stability because of interactions among fire, vegetation, soil–water relationships, frost action, and permafrost (Churchill and Hanson 1958, Spurr and Barnes 1980).
-Wildfires produce a vegetation mosaic supporting an ever-changing diversity of plant and animal populations (Viereck 1973).
+Boreal vegetation never attains stability because of interactions among fire, vegetation, soil–water relationships, frost action, and permafrost.
+Wildfires produce a vegetation mosaic supporting an ever-changing diversity of plant and animal populations.
 In the absence of fire, the accumulation of sphagnum peat on level upland sites would eventually oust coniferous vegetation and produce muskeg.